 - Be consistent with your medication.
 This is perhaps the most important thing you can do to manage your asthma.
 Taking daily medications, such as inhalers, is essential for making progress.
 If you’re having coughing attacks, taking strong, short-acting medications is also important.

 - Make lifestyle changes.
 Humidifiers can improve moisture in the air, which is favorable for people with asthma.
-An analysis of research in the Cochrane Review suggests that yoga may improve asthma symptoms.
+An in the Cochrane Review suggests that yoga may improve asthma symptoms.
 However, more trials are needed to confirm this.

 - Avoid smoking.
 Smoking will trigger coughing if you have CVA, and other symptoms if you have chronic asthma.
 It will also increase your risk for other lung and breathing conditions.